How To Reduce Waste on the Farm

 Use Best Practices at Harvest: Maintain high levels of cleanliness and hygiene during harvesting operations to prevent contamination and reduce the risk of microbial spoilage.
 You should be thinking about containers, surfaces, water, and anything touching the produce.
 After each step in the process, the next handling area should be even cleaner.
 Work to establish a culture of food safety on your farm.

-Reduce handling and transport to the packhouse as much as possible as this is where a lot of damage occurs.
-You might consider investing in carts for harvesting and field packing depending on the produce you're harvesting.
+Reduce handling and transport to the packhouse as much as possible, as this is where a lot of damage occurs.
+You might consider investing in carts for harvesting and field packing, depending on the produce you're harvesting.
 They can provide ease in packing, transport, and shade for farm workers and produce.

 Sorting: Sort harvested crops based on quality criteria such as size, color, ripeness, and appearance.
 Place damaged, diseased, or defective produce aside to prevent spoilage from spreading to healthy crops during storage and transport.
 You can find another use for this produce later (see other steps).

-Packaging and Post Harvest: Use appropriate packaging materials and techniques to protect harvested crops from physical damage, moisture loss, and exposure to light and air.
+Packaging and Post-Harvest: Use appropriate packaging materials and techniques to protect harvested crops from physical damage, moisture loss, and exposure to light and air.
 Choose packing materials that are breathable and provide good ventilation to prevent condensation and mold.
 Consider adding a post-harvest treatment such as washing, sanitizing, or waxing to remove surface contaminants and pathogens that can contribute to spoilage.
-If you have the means to get a little more complex, you can utilize treatments such as modified atmosphere packaging (MAP) or controlled atmosphere storage (CAS) which can help extend the shelf life of perishable crops.
+If you have the means to get a little more complex, you can utilize treatments such as modified atmosphere packaging (MAP) or controlled atmosphere storage (CAS), which can help extend the shelf life of perishable crops.
 Both these storage methods reduce respiration rates and inhibit microbial growth.

 Inventory and Storage Planning: Proper management of storage facilities and techniques can extend the shelf life of harvested produce.
-Creating a cool storage environment and always practicing safe food handling practices are other key ways to store food longer, and reduce food waste while practicing good agricultural practices.
+Creating a cool storage environment and always practicing safe food handling practices are other key ways to store food longer and reduce food waste while practicing good agricultural practices.

 Traceability: Implement a traceability system to track the movement, care, and storage of harvested crops from the field to the consumer.
-Traceability helps keep food safe for consumers and gives them visibility into how the food was grown, stored, etc.
+Traceability helps keep food safe for consumers and gives them visibility into how the food was grown, stored, etc. Decreasing food waste involves organizing the harvest, storage, sale, and transportation of your produce.
+A significant portion of spoilage can be minimized through careful planning and attention during both the harvest and post-harvest stages.

 Top Ways to Reduce Food Waste after Harvest

 Offer Delivery: People love a delivery service.
 It offers convenience to your customers and regular cash to your business.
-You won't have items sitting on a shelf, they will be going out the door fresh to your customer's doorstep.
+You won't have items sitting on a shelf; they will be going out the door fresh to your customer's doorstep.
 It's always an option to charge extra or make it an add-on to your service.

 Upcycle Your Harvest: If you can't sell them, preserve them.
 It makes sense to take fruit and vegetables that you have and make something with the excess.
-Create your own unique jam, jelly, salsa, pickles, hot sauce and more.
+Create your own unique jam, jelly, salsa, pickles, chutneys, hot sauce, and more.
 You just need a little bit of elbow grease and time.
 Save the season and sell the products through the winter.

 Collaborate with Local Food Banks: Establish partnerships with local food banks, restaurants, and other outlets to distribute surplus produce that cannot be sold commercially.
 1 in 5 People in the U.S. is food insecure, yet more than 30% of food grown is wasted and never consumed.
 Offering this food to food banks can help reduce waste while also benefiting the community.
-Bonus- this donation is tax deductible.
+Bonus- this donation is tax-deductible.

 Food waste is a very large contributor to methane gas emissions in our environment today.
 Much of this could be reduced by finding alternative channels for those items and being smarter in our farming processes.
-By implementing these strategies you can optimize your growing season to reduce food waste and improve the sustainability of your farm operations.
+By implementing these strategies, you can optimize your growing season to reduce food waste and improve the sustainability of your farm operations.
 It's truly a win-win.

 Here are some additional articles about Food Waste Reduction:

-Stop food waste Information on food waste
+Stop food waste: Information on food waste

-Food waste facts Facts about food waste
+Food waste facts: Facts about food waste

 Donate your Extra Produce

-Another place to Donate your Extra Produce
+Another place to donate your Extra Produce

 How to compost at home (from EcoWatch)